Motorized Bikes

 ?
 Steadite Wear Resistant Alloy Cylinder

-Wizzer - although the Wizzer is made in Taiwan they are not popular there.
+- although the Whizzer is made in Taiwan they are not popular

 Sources of motive power